With arise of Blockchain technology, its legal issues will arise too, and here, we will explain a bit about blockchain legal issues.

-Blockchain definition is not an easy task.
-Some of the people trying to define it will say that the process is something completely new and it does not store any of the information on a central location but in a chain of computers (blocks), but some of them will say that it is based on a very old way of communication and storage adapted for today’s digital era.
+Defining Blockchain is not an easy task, some of the people trying to define it will say that the process is something completely new and it does not store any of the information in a central location but in a chain of computers (blocks), but some of them will say that it is based on a very old way of communication and storage adapted for today’s digital era.

 However, according to this library, the major elements of blockchain nowadays are commonly identified: